xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Postdocs

-* Fred Boehm, Postdoc (06/2021-05/2023), now a Postdoc at University of Michigan working on joint projects.
+* Fred Boehm, Postdoc (06/2021-05/2023), now an Assistant Professor of Statistics at University of South Dakota.
 * Huanhuan Zhu, Postdoc (07/2018 - 09/2020), now an Associate Research Fellow in the Precision Health Research Institute at BGI.
 * Qidi Feng, Postdoc (06/2018-05/2020), now a Postdoc at Harvard University.
 * Sheng Yang, Postdoc (02/2018 - 02/2020). now an Associate Professor at Nanjing Medical University.